Appearance

 You don’t need to export the full geometry of proxies when creating a Mesh File.
 Using preview meshes (Edge, Face, or Box) is fine.

-Click the 'Start Processing' button.
-After processing is complete, you’ll receive a link to open your scene in the Viz4D Editor.
+Once the process is complete, you’ll receive a link to open your scene in the Viz4D Editor.

 Note